triple3concepts/LaserCutting/SVG Files/3in Molle Adaptor/README.md

 ## Notes
 You will need some chicago screw (or similar) hardware to secure the clasping effect design of the adaptor as well as potentially for what you connect them to.
+May not be a 1-1 replica of the APADT series.